Amichain/block-booster-mini/README.md

 If the transaction rate is low, confirmation times can be slow and may cause affected dApps to become stuck.

-This script addresses this by sending a dummy transaction (0 value to the zero address) whenever a new block is detected, forcing faster block creation and enabling sub-second transaction confirmations.
+This script addresses this by sending a dummy transaction (0 value to the zero address) whenever a new block is detected, forcing faster block creation and enabling fast transaction confirmations.

 ## Features